sebastiantoh/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+StonksBook is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, StonksBook can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick start (WIP)

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `addressbook.jar` from [here](https://github.com/AY2021S1-CS2103T-T11-1/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.